-Todi does not have a hospital in the centre of town, but there is a medical clinic and a number of GPs.
+Todi does not have a hospital in the center of town, but there is a medical clinic and a number of GPs.
 Health care in Italy is generally very good with the local Pharmacy (Farmacia) handling most regular ailments.
 A modern ‘local’ hospital is 20 minutes away at Pantala and two major hospitals are located 35 minutes away in Perugia.
 If you are aware of a pre-existing health issue that cannot be handled by a general practitioner, please reconsider these classes.
-Ensure you have adequate supplies of prescription medication for the duration of your travel and a letter from your GP explaining you health condition and preferred treatment.
+Ensure you have adequate supplies of prescription medication for the duration of your travel and a letter from your GP explaining your health condition and preferred treatment.
 You can contact us if you are unsure.

 Remember: Please bring your medicare card as Australians can use it in Italy and be sure to bring written confirmation of any medical condition with you as a precaution.
 Also remember to TAKE OUT TRAVEL INSURANCE that recognises any pre-existing conditions, if appropriate.
 Some insurers will cover Covid as a medical condition.

-Again, this is a personal choice.
-You probably don’t need to have a phone, but it is handy if you are travelling with others and the use of the camera on any smart phone is almost obligatory!
+You probably don’t need to have a phone, but it is handy if you are traveling with others and the use of the camera on any smart phone is almost obligatory!
 It is relatively easy to get a SIM prepaid card with credit either at the airport or better still, when you arrive in Todi.
 Speak to your service provider before you leave home about international roaming charges if you need to be contactable from home or send your critical contacts your new European mobile number.
 We find using WhatsApp is a cost saving measure.
 Having a phone will give you easy access to us as your hosts and our Local Guide(Concierge) by mobile.
 If a problem arises your teacher will have access to the Concierge.

 Finally, TAKE OUT TRAVEL INSURANCE.
 No-one should travel overseas without it!